Harwell computer: Restoration

-From September 2009, the machine was loaned to The National Museum of Computing in the site of Bletchley Park, where it began to be restored to working order as a Computer Conservation Society project.
+From September 2009, the machine was loaned to The National Museum of Computing at Bletchley Park, where it began to be restored to working order as a Computer Conservation Society project.
 The museum, a registered charity, invited members of the public and industry to sponsor the restoration of the Harwell computer by purchasing one of 25 shares at £4,500 each.
 In 2012, the restoration was completed successfully.

 Painting

 A 9 × 7 ft painting of the machine, Portrait of a Dead WITCH was made by the artist John Yeadon in 1983.
 After being exhibited at the 1984 Leicestershire Schools and Colleges show and subsequently purchased by Newbridge High School, Coalville, Leicestershire.
 Within two years of that school becoming a private academy school, the painting was sold at auction in 2015 to an undisclosed private buyer.
 It was discovered on the wall of the Jam Street Cafe Bar in Manchester.
 Kaldip Bhamber, who has a fine arts degree, was unaware of the painting provenance when she purchased it.
 John Yeadon has visited the painting at its new location.